Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Tensor Enhanced Measurements

 \section{Tensor Enhanced Measurements}

-Beyond vector polarization extraction, these same tools facilitate real-time tensor polarization extraction at errors that are on the same scale as those obtained with the AI-based extraction for vector polarization.
-This improvement is a result of the direct extraction from the lineshape training, completely independent of the vector polarization value eliminating the need to propagate the vector polarization error to the tensor polarization.
+Beyond vector polarization extraction, these same tools are expected to facilitate real-time tensor-polarization extraction once tensor-enhanced training labels and RF-manipulated lineshapes are incorporated.
+In such a model, the tensor polarization could be inferred directly from the trained lineshape response rather than being obtained only by propagating the vector-polarization uncertainty through the Boltzmann relation.

 Incorporating ss-RF signal manipulations \cite{CLEMENT2023168177} directly into the simulation and training pipeline to obtain reliable extraction of the enhanced tensor polarization, as shown in Fig.~\ref{fig:ss-RF}, is the next natural step.
-To support this, we will investigate the use of differential binning to train the network to predict individual absorption components, enabling simultaneous extraction of both vector and tensor polarization of an RF manipulated signal at millisecond timescales under various noise conditions.
+To support this, we will investigate the use of differential binning to train the network to predict individual absorption components, enabling simultaneous extraction of both vector and tensor polarization from an RF-manipulated signal at millisecond time scales under various noise conditions.
 We also plan to explore physics-informed architectural constraints~\cite{2019JCoPh.378..686R}, including domain-aware regularization~\cite{stolte2023dominodomainawarelossregularization} and symmetry priors~\cite{bronstein2021geometricdeeplearninggrids}.
 When combined with simulated ss-RF perturbations over various frequency segments, we anticipate achieving a model capable of extracting high-fidelity polarization measurements under manipulations where conventional analysis methods fail.
 This new analysis will be presented in future work.